 Still offer vegetation though, just simple finely shredded greens – cutting up the leaves just makes sure every dragon can get some without fights.

-When they hatch they’ll have some nutrition from their egg and they’ll also be pretty exhausted so need some time to recover and charge up before gaining an appetite.
+Note: When they hatch they’ll have some nutrition from their egg and they’ll also be pretty exhausted so need some time to recover and charge up before gaining an appetite.

 When feeding them insects, ideally try hatchling locusts/ hoppers if you can get them, failing that use crickets.
-Whatever you feed your Bearded Dragon, it’s often said it needs to be shorter in length than the width between the dragons eyes, otherwise they may get impacted, I’ve followed this rule of thumb and it’s worked out well every time for me, but I’ve never seen any scientific data regarding this.
+Whatever you feed your bearded dragon, it’s often said it needs to be shorter in length than the width between the dragon’s eyes, otherwise, they may get impacted, I’ve followed this rule of thumb and it’s worked out well every time for me, but I’ve never seen any scientific data regarding this.

-With adults I’ve fed insects longer than the width of the eyes with no problems as they tend to chew the insects pretty well – however, once or twice I’ve had an adult not able to cope with adult/ full grown Locusts.
+With adults I’ve fed insects longer than the width of the eyes with no problems as they tend to chew the insects pretty well – however, once or twice I’ve had an adult not able to cope with adult/ full-grown Locusts.

-With a baby dragon hatchling I would air on the side of caution, but it depends on how you feed them as well.
+With a baby beardie hatchling, I would air on the side of caution, but it depends on how you feed them as well.
 If you’re offering the insects in a bowl then you can keep them smaller as not much energy will be spent in hunting them, if they’re left to find them you may want to use the next size up given the energy expended to catch the prey – there’s not much difference in the size really.

 I used to recommend getting the Brown or Black Crickets, while they are harder to feed and dust individually with calcium/ multivitamin powder but generally worked out much cheaper in the long run.
 However, they are less likely to have more nutrition in them than a Locust after gut loading – although are meant to be high in iron.

 Pro Tip: You can’t really avoid Crickets escaping but to make it easier you could put your Crickets in the fridge for around 5 minutes, this will cool them down and they’ll become a bit easier to handle – also get a few Cricket traps around the house.

 The other downside with Crickets is that I’ve heard that if any are uneaten and not removed they can chew on your dragon and create open wounds on a baby.

-To feed the tiny Crickets to the dragon, I recommend ‘pouring’ the insects from the tub into a small bowl, about 6cm in diameter and about 3cm tall – big enough to stop them escaping.
+- To feed the tiny Crickets to the dragon, I recommend ‘pouring’ the insects from the tub into a small bowl, about 6cm in diameter and about 3cm tall – big enough to stop them from escaping.

-I then add in a small pinch of calcium powder and multivitamin every other day – the insects will run through this and then dust themselves (you can also shake the bowl a bit).
+- I then add in a small pinch of calcium powder and multivitamin every other day – the insects will run through this and then dust themselves (you can also shake the bowl a bit).

-I then tip the bowl up slightly in front of the baby beardie so it can see them and get to them, this provides a nice controlled way to feed them and they don’t have to expend important energy in their first few weeks hunting.
+- I then tip the bowl up slightly in front of the baby beardie so it can see them and get to them, this provides a nice controlled way to feed them and they don’t have to expend important energy in their first few weeks hunting.

 I used to dust the insects in the same way but then pour them into the vivarium for the dragons to chase and catch, watching for any bullying and making sure they all get the same.
 But it worked out better to use several bowls with the small Crickets in there.

-Again Locusts are easier to catch and will be more enery efficient so if you can afford it I’d go that route – I’m happy to pay the extra for the hoppers and have less hassle than Crickets.
+Again Locusts are easier to catch and will be more energy efficient so if you can afford it I’d go that route – I’m happy to pay the extra for the hoppers and have less hassle than Crickets.

-When feeding you’re looking to spend about 10-15 minutes to allow them to catch the insects and feeding twice a day, at this age you shouldn’t be handling them.
+When feeding you’re looking to spend about 10-15 minutes to allow them to catch the insects and feed twice a day, at this age you shouldn’t be handling them.
 Remember to remove any uneaten insects.